 - d.
 Out-of-season practices may be held in preparation for tryouts only.
 Once tryouts are complete, no practices may be held until school is out.
-The tryout period for the selection of all squads is limited to a maximum of one period of ten consecutive school days between February 1 and the last day students are in school.
-The term practice here refers to the time spent within the ten day only try-out period allowed by the GHSA. - e.
-Eligibility for tryouts and participation: 1.
+The tryout period for the selection of all teams is limited to a maximum of one period of ten consecutive school days between February 1 and the last day students are in school.
+The term practice here refers to the time spent within the ten day only try-out period allowed by the GHSA.
+All cheer teams must use the same 10 days. - e.
+Eligibility for tryouts and participation: - 1.
 Students must be enrolled at the school in order to try out for that school's cheerleading program.
 A student may be enrolled in only one school at a time.
-(Exception: See By-Law #1:45 (g) addressing eighth graders trying out.)
-2. Enrolled migrant students may try out for a cheerleading team, but may not represent the school at the varsity level during that school year until the migratory sit-out period has elapsed.
+(Exception: See By-Law #1:45 (g) addressing eighth graders trying out.) - 2.
+Enrolled migrant students may try out for a cheerleading team, but may not represent the school at the varsity level during that school year until the migratory sit-out period has elapsed.
 (Reference: GHSA Constitution and By-Laws 1:60) - 3.
-An academically ineligible student may try out if he/she is passing all courses at the time of the tryout.
-(Reference: GHSA Constitution and By-Laws 1:50) - 8.
+All students trying out for cheerleading must be academically eligible for participation. - 8.
 The GHSA and the NFHS rules state that a student may not cheer with a high school cheerleading team unless he/she is a bona fide student enrolled at that school.
 Specifically this means that children are prohibited from serving as mascots cheering with or standing with the cheer team.
 (NFHS Rule 2-1-2) All students participating on a cheer team must be eligible, including students dressed as mascots who entertain the crowd.
 (Exception to this rule: Exhibitions held during half time, pregame, or postgame periods that have been authorized by the school administration.
 This type of presentation often involves children who attended cheer camps during the summer or who participated in the local Recreational League cheer program, and then are allowed to cheer or perform prior to the beginning of the high school game or during half-time.
 Their participation must end by the time the game begins or resumes if they perform during half-time.) - 9.
 The participation of college teams or special needs teams as exhibitions at a GHSA contest requires approval by the GHSA.